 Lectio Divina is Holy Reading reading of the Sacred Scriptures It is a way of life, not a method of prayer.
 It is about reading (and listening), reflecting, praying in tune with the Holy Spirit within me, resting in God and responding in the way I live.

-Wishing all our Oblates and friends blessings of joy, new life and hope on this Easter Sunday, throughout Eastertide and Coronatide!
-Stay home, stay safe, stay well...alleluia!
+Wishing all our Oblates and friends blessings of joy, new life and hope this Easter Sunday and throughout Eastertide.
+Alleluía, Alleluía!